Hypergeometric Functions over Finite Fields: Galois Representation Interpretation

 \subsection{Galois interpretation for $_{n+1} \mathbb F_{n}$}

+We now use Theorem \ref{thm:WIN3a} to give a description of the Galois representations associated to the period functions $_{2} \mathbb P_{1}$.
+Recall $K=\Q(\zeta_N)$.

-As mentioned earlier, when the parameter $\l \in \ol{\Q}$, we have that the period function $_{n+1} \mathbb P_{n}$ corresponds to the trace of a Galois representation of degree at most $n$.
-The normalized period, which is obtained by dividing from $_{n+1} \mathbb P_{n}$ a few Jacobi sum factors, corresponds to the tensor product of the Galois representation associated with $_{n+1} \mathbb P_{n}$ and a linear character associated with the Gr\"ossencharacter arising from the Jacobi sums as in \S \ref{ss:Jacobi-Grosse}.
+As mentioned earlier, when the parameter $\l \in {\Q}$, we have that the period function $_{n+1} \mathbb P_{n}$ corresponds to the trace of a Galois representation of degree at most $n$.
+The normalized period, which is obtained by dividing $_{n+1} \mathbb P_{n}$ by a product of Jacobi sums, corresponds to the tensor product of the Galois representation associated with $_{n+1} \mathbb P_{n}$ and a linear character associated with the Gr\"ossencharacter arising from the Jacobi sums as in \S \ref{ss:Jacobi-Grosse}.